elibattistoni/extensions/extensions/color-picker/README.md

 1. `pick-color`: This launches the main color picker interface.
 2. `color-wheel`: Opens the interactive color wheel for precise hue selection.
-3. `organize-colors`: Allows you to manage and categorize your color palettes.
+3. `organize-colors`: Allows you to manage and organize your picked colors.
+4. `save-color-palette`: Create and edit custom color palettes.
+5. `view-color-palettes`: Browse, edit, and manage your saved color palettes.
+6. `generate-colors`: Use AI to generate color palettes based on prompts.

 Pro tip: These commands can be customized or aliased in your Raycast preferences for even quicker access.